Internet providers in my area

 Why the lack of choice?

 The lack of competition stems from the fact that a very small list of conglomerates owns most of the Internet infrastructure nationwide.
 This means that they control the wiring, and they all typically steer clear of each other in any given market in order to avoid being forced into a competitive pricing model.
-It's possible that you could have AT&T Internet and your neighbor a couple streets over could have Time Warner Cable Internet.
+It's possible that you could have AT&T Internet and your neighbor a couple streets over could have Time Warner Spectrum Internet.
 This is because the companies divide up the geographical territories and stick to their own neighborhoods.

 Other factors that contribute to limited results when you search Internet service providers by ZIP code include a lack of incentive for companies to invest in infrastructure in low-income areas, as well as the prohibitive cost of setting up a network, which prevents the start-up of smaller, local ISPs.